Saint-Michel tumulus: History

 The tumulus was built during the fifth millennium BC.
 It consists of a mound of earth and stones 125 m long, 50 m wide and 10 m high.
-Explored in 1862, researchers found there a central vault containing fairly prestigious funerary furniture: axes, pearls, flint tools and sillimanite.
+Explored in 1862, researchers found a central vault containing fairly prestigious funerary furniture: axes, pearls, flint tools, and sillimanite.

+On 27 June 1795, the site served as the setting for the Battle of Saint-Michel Tumulus between the French and the British during the Great French War.

 It has been classified as a "Monument historique" (National heritage site) since 1889.